Python Logging: A Stroll Through the Source Code

 2. A NullHandler instance gets attached to this logger.
 That means that Python will not default to using the lastResort handler.

-Keep in mind that any logger created in any of the other .py modules of the package will be children of this logger in the logger hierarchy and that, because this handler also belongs to them, they won’t need to use the lastResort handler and won’t default to logging to standard error (stderr).
+Keep in mind that any logger created in any of the other .py modules of the package will be children of this logger in the logger hierarchy.
+Because this handler also belongs to them, they won’t need to use the lastResort handler and won’t default to logging to standard error (stderr).

 As a quick example, let’s say your library has the following structure: